Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Forward physics at FOREHUNT

-Subsequently, we perform a similar optimization for detectors in the forward direction.
+We now perform a similar optimization for detectors in the forward direction as we did for the transverse detector.
 For a cylindrical forward detector along the beam axis, the parameters affecting the performance are the inner radius, $R_{\text{in}}$, outer radius, $R_{\text{out}}$, detector length, $L$, and the distance of the detector from the IP, $D$.
 We vary $D$ from 50\,m to 1\,km, for three different detector lengths and two possible values of $R_{\rm in}$ and $R_{\rm out}$ each.
 We consider all the 64 points in the ($m_\phi$, $c\tau$) plane shown in Fig.\,\ref{fig:FASER_FOREHUNT} as benchmarks in this optimization.
 Here, we quantify the performance gain of each of these forward detectors, $G_F^{\rm det}$, over the FASER detector using

 where $\epsilon_{\rm det}$ and $\epsilon_{\rm FASER}$ are the efficiencies for each of the 64 benchmark points.
 If, for any detector, the gain for a particular benchmark is more than $10^{10}$ compared to FASER, we have capped it at $10^{10}$.
 We show the gain, $G_F^{\rm det}$, as a function of $D$ for varying values of $L$, $R_{\rm in}$ and $R_{\rm out}$ in Fig.\,\ref{fig:forward_opt}.
-The FOREHUNT-C proposed by us has an average gain of approximately $5\times10^5$.
+The FOREHUNT-C proposed by us has an average gain of approximately $4\times10^5$.